 Esselen’s distinguished contributions to chemistry and chemical engineering were in accordance with the highest ethics of these professions; his recognition of the duties of a professional led to his exertion of a wise and beneficent influence on all the professional societies to which he gave so generously of his time and led to his participation in numerous civic activities in the Boston area.
 Esselen was a very sensitive person, devoted throughout his life to the fine arts and music.
 His motto, contained on a tapestry in his office, was a quotation of Richard Wilstþtter, “It is our destiny, not to create, but to unveil.”

 Adapted from Edward R. Atkinson, in W.D.
 Miles (Ed.), “American Chemists and Chemical Engineers,” American Chemical Society, Washington, DC, 1976, p 147.

-Dr. Low is the winner of the Gustavus John Esselen Award for Chemistry in the Public Interest.
-The award ceremony will take place April 29, 2022 at the Harvard Faculty Club, Cambridge Massachusetts.
-Details will appear in the Nucleus shortly and also be found here.
+Dr. Prather is the winner of the Gustavus John Esselen Award for Chemistry in the Public Interest.
+The award ceremony will take place Friday, April 14, 2023 at the Harvard Faculty Club, Cambridge Massachusetts.
+Details will appear in the Nucleus shortly.